skot/BM1397/registers.md

 ![](images/register_value.svg)

-Warning: sometime a Register Value can be sent spontaneously by a chip (usually the [Core Register Value](#core-register-value) register).
+Warning: sometimes a Register Value can be sent spontaneously by a chip (usually the [Core Register Value](#core-register-value) register).
 ## Chain Inactive
 The Chain Inactive Command format is:

 ![](images/chain_inactive.svg)

-No Response is returned by the chip.
+No response is returned by the chip.
 ## Send Job
 The Send Job Command format is: